environ-developers/Environ/Doc/style-guide.md

   - lowercased message

 # GENERAL SYNTAX

+- DO NOT exceed col 90
+  - exceptions for long strings, but not past col 130

 - use `array = ...` when operating on the entire array (no need for `array(:)`)